Georgetown University Law Center,

-Facilitated a joint venture partnership with three spectrum holders/operators—when a Swedish national telephone company struggled to find a joint venture partner for the U.S. wireless market—resulting in a JV with Ariel/U.S. Cellular which lead to a roll-up of all of the U.S. GSM carriers, ultimately resulting in a sale to Deutsche Telecom, now T-Mobile.
+Facilitated a joint venture partnership with three spectrum holders/operators—when a Finnish national telephone company struggled to find a joint venture partner for the U.S. wireless market—resulting in a JV with Ariel/U.S. Cellular which lead to a roll-up of all of the U.S. GSM carriers, ultimately resulting in a sale to Deutsche Telecom, now T-Mobile.

 Provided pro bono legal services, after reading a story in The Washington Post about a local zoning dispute between Montgomery County, MD, and the owner of a backyard skate rink, steering the family away from litigation and toward engagement with local officials and resulting in a public-private partnership with the local government and the Washington Capitals to build a new ice rink to serve the community.

 Developed a Caribbean and South American distribution network when a privately held outdoor sports and recreation client wanted to develop new foreign markets; also accessed the U.S. Commerce Department program designed to support U.S. products abroad, resulting in increased sales for the client.

 Represented U.S. broadband satellite and terrestrial communications service provider in acquisition of international assets, including ground stations, leases, IP and employees.
 Counseling included advice on Export Control and Foreign Corrupt Practices Act (FCPA) compliance, as well as tax planning.

 Lead counsel to nuclear energy trade association in negotiation with the FCC and broadcasters over use of communications devices operating on broadcast spectrum, resulting in FCC and NTIA approval for FCC Special Temporary Authority (STA) and Experimental Licenses.